mameneses/phase_0_unit_3/week_7/2_designing_schemas/my_solution.md

 ## Release 5: Reflection
 I found this exercise to be interesting.
 It seemed like a very simple introduction to schema, but i also feel like it may be an over simplification and i would still have issues grasping more complex database schemas.
 I enjoy that it is a very logical connecting of databases, which make it easier to understand.
-Like everything i think more examples of differnt types would really help to solidify my understanding.
+Like everything, i think more examples of differnt types would really help to solidify my understanding.